Governance begins before digital signals become data.

 Consent-State Alignment

-The relationship between consent conditions and the signal behavior that occurs across digital systems.
+Relationship between consent conditions and signal behavior across digital systems.

 Measurement Architecture